 1. Why Should I Build My Own PC for Gaming?

 There are many reasons why you should build your own PC.
 The main reason, of course, is to save money.

 By choosing to build your own PC, rather than purchasing a pre-built computer, you can save a ton of money.
 This is mainly because pre-built computer companies typically mark up the price of their systems significantly.

 Another reason why you should build your own PC is that you can get a much more balanced system.
-A lot of times you’ll see pre-built PC systems with 16GB of RAM (which is overkill for a lot of purposes) and then pair it with a weak video card.
+A lot of times you’ll see pre-built PC systems comes with a bunch of RAM, but a weak video card.
 If you build your computer yourself, you can ensure that you aren’t wasting money on certain components when that money could be better allocated to more important components (like your video card.)